prav-nak/cuda/0_device_query/README.md

 ## Device properties
-For the device at hand, we can get the capabilities as listed below b running the example from this directory.
+For the device at hand, we can get the capabilities as listed below by running the example from this directory.

 <img src="../pics/device_compute_capability.png" alt="drawing" width="400"/>